theomueller/Trivia_TM/backend/README.md

 ```
 This will install all of the required packages we selected within the `requirements.txt` file.

+/// TM: be carefull of the version - if needed upgrade them !

 4. **Key Dependencies**
  - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.